sbweeden/blog_assets/isv_authn_flows/passkey_registration/readme.md

 Ostensibly it checks whether the user has logged in already with a passkey, and if not, asks them if they would like to enroll.
 Should they opt in, the inline MFA registration flow is used to guide the user through passkey registration.

 There's a little more to it than that - here are a list of key features:
   - The user can opt out either one-time, or permanently, and localStorage is used to remember permanent decisions for future executions of the workflow.
+If you are trying to nudge users towards passkeys, you can disable the opt-out-permanently capability easily by simply updating the page template.
-  - The workflow has logic to only be run once-per-session (cookie-based).
+  - The workflow has logic to only be run once-per-session.
-  - The workflow currently solicits registration of *any* passkey - either the platform authenticator, or a cross-platform authenticator.
+  - The workflow prefers to solicit registration of platform passkeys.
+It can be modified to solicit registration of *any* passkey (including hardware security keys), although that would only be appropriate if you are sure that all your users have been issued with appropriate authenticators.
-  - At present, the workflow will not solicit passkey registration if the user performed login with any FIDO authenticator as their first factor login in the session.
-In future this will be fine-tuned to only skip solicited registration if the user logged in with a _platform_ passkey in the current session.
-That would allow solicited passkey registration of the platform authenticator after either hardware security key or cross-device (hybrid) authentication flows.
+  - At present, the workflow will solicit passkey registration if the user performed login with something that wasn't a FIDO platform authenticator.
+This includes other FIDO authenticators such as hardware security keys.
+That allows solicited passkey registration of the platform authenticator after either hardware security key or cross-device (hybrid) authentication flows, as well as with any non-FIDO based login.
+If you are using hardware security keys only, then you would want to change this, and that could be done in the `PostDiscovery` function task of the workflow.

 Logically, the workflow behaves as shown in the following flowchart: